 For more than 95 years, SAME members have been at the forefront of our nation’s greatest engineering contributions—the development of nuclear energy, the successes of World War II, the national highway system and America’s unparalleled water infrastructure network, sanitation and public health engineering advancements, the projection of air and sea power, space exploration, environmental stewardship and humanitarian support to global disasters.
 And today, SAME members continue to support our ongoing 21st Century challenges, including the war of terror, cyber security and the effects of climate change.

 The home of SAME is “Century House,” located at 607 Prince St. in Old Town Alexandria, Va.
 Constructed around 1845, Century House was built as a Victorian town home and occupied as a private dwelling for several years.
 Sometime afterwards, Dr. George Klipstein assumed ownership and practiced medicine in the house until he was 85 years old.
-Century House actually was a full-fledged medical treatment facility, acclaimed by some to be the only hospital in existence during the early stages of the SAME purchased Century House in October 1980, relocating its headquarters from Washington, D.C.
+Century House actually was a full-fledged medical treatment facility, acclaimed by some to be used during the early stages of the Civil War.
+The Society purchased Century House in October 1980, relocating its headquarters from Washington, D.C.

 SAME members are encouraged to stop by Century House any time they are in Old Town, visit with staff, peruse the archives, and see history come alive!